Education

 OET Scoring System

 The OET test uses a scoring scale from 0 to 500 for each skill.
-Most healthcare regulators require Grade B in all four skills.
-Results are typically available within 10–16 days, and scores remain valid for two years.
+Most healthcare regulators require at least Grade B.

 • Grade A – 450–500